Rachel Drummond

 Here is one pathway to pursue a career in fraud investigation:

-After graduating from high school, prospective fraud investigators can enroll in a community college or university degree program and study forensic accounting, criminology, fraud investigation, social and political science, or other cross-disciplinary studies.
+After graduating high school, prospective fraud investigators can enroll in a community college or university degree program and study forensic accounting, criminology, fraud investigation, social and political science, or other cross-disciplinary studies.

 Students in these programs are encouraged to seek hands-on experience through internships or part-time work to gain a well-rounded educational experience and prepare themselves for a career in fraud investigation.